methnen/m-chart/readme.txt

 * Added `arial-label` and `role` attributes to the Chart.js canvas object for better accessibility support
 * Fixed an issue with translation text not making it into the Block interface
 * Fixed an issue where Chart.js tooltips were sometimes missing a label
+* Updated Chart.js to the latest stable version (4.4.3)

 = 1.11 =